marda-alliance/phase-field-schema/working-examples/data-management.md

 ## Problem Statement

-How could a research group coordinate and pracitce FAIR principles using a community schema standard?
+How could a research group coordinate and practice FAIR principles using a community schema standard?

 ## Context